ml31415/numpy-groupies/README.md

 * `'allnan'` - `True` if all items within a group are `nan`.
 * `'anynan'` - `True` if any items within a gorup are `nan`.

+The following functions don't reduce the data, but instead produce an output matching the size of the input:
+* `cumsum` - cumulative sum of items within each group.
+* `cumprod` - cumulative product of items within each group. (numba only)
+* `cummin` - cumulative minimum of items within each group. (numba only)
+* `cummax` - cumulative maximum of items within each group. (numba only)

 Finally, there are three functions which don't reduce each group to a single value, instead they return the full set of items within the group:
-* `'array'` - simply returns the grouped items, using the same order as appeared in `a`.
+* `'array'` - simply returns the grouped items, using the same order as appeared in `a`. (numpy only)
-* `'sort'` - like `'array'`, above, but the items within each group are now sorted in ascending order.
+* `'sort'` - like `'array'`, above, but the items within each group are now sorted in ascending order. (numpy only)
-* `'rsort'` - same as `'sort'`, but in reverse, i.e. descending order.
+* `'rsort'` - same as `'sort'`, but in reverse, i.e. descending order. (numpy only)

 ### Examples
-See the example at the top of the page for a super-simple introduction.

-* Compute sums of consecutive integers, and then compute products of those consecutive integers.
-(Form 1)
+Compute sums of consecutive integers, and then compute products of those consecutive integers.
 ```python
 group_idx = np.arange(5).repeat(3)
 # group_idx: array([0, 0, 0, 1, 1, 1, 2, 2, 2, 3, 3, 3, 4, 4, 4])